Martin Šviderský: Almería

 On 7 July 2022, Šviderský signed a five-year contract with Almería, who was recently promoted to La Liga.
 He was the third player to move on a free transfer from Manchester United to Almería in three years, after Largie Ramazani and Arnau Puigmal.
 He was sent off during his debut for the reserves on 18 December, in a 3–0 Tercera Federación home win over El Palo.

+On 25 April 2023, Almería announced that Šviderský had suffered an anterior cruciate ligament injury, only returning to training in November.
+He was involved in first team matches in January 2024, but remained an unused substitute.

+On 31 January 2024, Šviderský joined Primera Federación side Murcia on loan until the end of the season.
+Upon returning, he played with the B-team in Segunda Federación before leaving the club on 14 August 2025.

+Slovácko

+On 2 September 2025, Šviderský signed a three-year contract with Czech First League club Slovácko.

 International career

 Šviderský represented Slovakia at under-17 and under-21 levels.

 In December 2022, Šviderský was first recognised in a Slovak senior national team nomination and was immediately shortlisted in it by Francesco Calzona, who joined the side in late summer, for prospective players' training camp at NTC Senec.

 Personal life

 According to his social media communication on Instagram, Šviderský is a devout Christian.